littensy/reflex/docs/docs/reference/reflex/combine-producers.md

 ### Dispatching one action to multiple producers

-An interesting caveat of [`combineProducers`](combine-producers) is that combined actions are not scoped to their respective producers.
+An interesting caveat of [`combineProducers`](combine-producers) is that combined actions are not scoped to their respective slices.
 Any name collisions will result in actions stacking and being called together.

 **But you can use this to your advantage!** If you want an action to update the state of multiple sub-states at once, it's as simple as using the same name.

-**Here's a simple example of dispatching one action to multiple producers:**
+**Here's a simple example of dispatching one action to update multiple state slices:**

 <Tabs groupId="languages">
 <TabItem value="TypeScript" default>